How Does Driver Fatigue Contribute to Truck Accident?

 Evidence of Truck Driver Fatigue

 Evidence of how long a trucker was driving is one of the most tangible ways to show that fatigue contributed to an accident.
-Truck drivers travel for long hours, with very little breaks to rest.
+Truck drivers travel for long hours, with very few breaks to rest.
 There are legal caps on the number of hours truckers are allowed to drive, and exceeding those hours can be used as evidence of fatigue.

 If you were injured in a truck accident, contact B&D Law Group today.
 Our attorneys are available to discuss your rights — call (888) 977-2238 or send us a message to get started with a free consultation.